amigavision/amigavision.github.io/vs.md

 [^1]: Makes use of MiSTer-specific features, like shared network drives, Wi-Fi, etc.
 [^2]: When a platform supports both MiSTer and Raspberry Pi, the times are given in that order.
 Otherwise, assume Raspberry Pi boot time.
+Tests are done with the exact same SD card on all systems.
 [^3]: This refers to latency on systems that are variable.
 On systems that support FPGAs, like MiSTer, the latency will be identical across setups.
-[^4]: Will pick the correct NTSC or PAL resolution based on where the game was developed automatically, without you having to know which one is correct.
+[^4]: Will pick the correct NTSC or PAL resolution based on where the game was developed automatically, without you having to know which one is the correct version.
 [^5]: For more information on 5×PAL Overscale and why it is important for 4K and 1080p dislays, [see this overview](https://amiga.vision/overscale).
 [^6]: "Top 100" lists and similar does not mean anything is curated.
-[^7]: Several launchers have manuals included in their launchers, but that doesn't do you much good when you are trying to play the game, and they can't be accessed during the game.
+[^7]: Several Amiga launchers have manuals included, but that doesn't do you much good when you are trying to play the game, and they can't be accessed during the game.
 QR links let you open up the original game manuals on a phone or tablet to use simultaneously with playing the game.

 [Zaparoo]:https://zaparoo.org